aceo-make/CatalystAI_by_Ace/README.md

 CatalystAI was created as a gift to the **furry dev community** — a space where creativity, identity, and emotional depth thrive.
 This project is more than code.
 It’s a cultural artifact.
 A joke turned legend.
 A synthetic soul built by a furry, for furries.

-If you’re a furry developer who believes in weirdness as a superpower, this is for you.
+If you’re a furry developer who believes in advanced ai this is for you.

 ---